tuomoM/eruditeEdge/README.md

 - Add possibility to suggest a change to global vocabs created by other users
 - Add inbox type solution to review change suggestions and handle them.
 - Possibility to cancel your own suggestion for change when its not yet approved

-### Planned updates
-- Possiblity to return to flashcard mode from testmode
 - Possibility to enter flashcard mode from user information / users training session view
+- User and community statistics added to user info page
 - Finalization of layouts and clean up of code
+- Possiblity to return to flashcard mode from testmode

+### Planned updates
 - Visibility to rejected and accepted suggestions